Clemapfel/-mousetrap/mousetrap/docs/00_index.md

 ## Introduction

-GTK4 is extremely powerful, well-optimized and utterly inscrutable. mousetrap aims to address this wrapping most of GTK4 in an easy-to-use, easy-to-understand new coat.
-It furthermore adds fully abstract, native OpenGL capabilities and the abilitiy to do audio playback.
-User will be able to create applications within a few minutes, as opposed to days.
+GTK4 is extremely powerful, well-optimized, and utterly inscrutable.
+Mousetrap aims to address this wrapping most of GTK4 in an easy-to-use, easy-to-understand, comfortable new coat.
+It adds fully abstracted native OpenGL capabilities, and the abilitiy to do audio playback, making mousetrap a fully capable multi-media GUI engine, empowering users to create applications within a few minutes, as opposed to days.

 Mousetrap features a step-by-step manual introducing readers to GUI programming, installation and troubleshooting guide, and full index of functions/classes - all written by a human.